BramCetus/KeyOwl/README.md

 In order to read the contents you can use a simple decoder.
 KeyOwl encodes the contents of the log.txt file to prevent different problems that might arise from a few recorded characters.

 ### Disclaimer! ###
-This is made for educational purposes only!
-I do not condone malicious use of this script.
-I am also not responsible for the actions of any user of this script.
+# This is made for educational purposes only!
+I do not condone malicious use of this script!
+I am also not responsible for the actions
+# of anyone using this script!